mj3b/rgds/docs/ai-assistance-policy.md

 If AI is used outside this policy:

-- the decision must be paused or re-reviewed
+- the affected decision is paused or re-reviewed
-- misuse is documented
+- misuse is documented in the governance record
 - corrective action is taken before proceeding

-Governance takes precedence over convenience.
+Governance takes precedence over convenience or speed.

 ---

 ## Policy evolution

 This policy is reviewed periodically and updated as:

 - regulatory expectations evolve
-- tooling changes
+- tooling or deployment models change
 - new risks are identified

-All policy changes are versioned and auditable.
+All policy changes are versioned, approved, and auditable.

+---

-## v1.4.0 trust signals (non-authoritative)
+## v1.4.0 transparency signals (non-authoritative)

-RGDS v1.4.0 allows optional disclosure fields inside `ai_assistance`:
+RGDS v1.4.0 supports optional transparency fields within `ai_assistance`:

-- **confidence_band:** `low` | `medium` | `high` (a coarse signal, not a score)
+- **`confidence_band`** — `low` | `medium` | `high`
+  *(a coarse signal for context, not a performance score)*

-- **human_override:** whether a human changed, rejected, or replaced AI-supported content
+- **`human_override`** — whether a human changed, rejected, or replaced AI-supported content

-These are recorded for transparency and post-hoc review.
-They never grant AI decision authority.
+These fields exist solely for **transparency and post-hoc review**.
+They never grant AI decision authority or evidentiary weight.